Luk446/SerialPort_communication/README.md

 > Visual enhancement (dark mode) darkmode.cs from - https://github.com/BlueMystical/Dark-Mode-Forms

 ### Although, some stuff that I would have liked to get included, did not.
-The project focus was on integration and generating analytics, so this app got left behind.
+The project focus shifted to integration and generating analytics, so this app got left behind.
 Furthermore, we were only given one final mechanical design to test so the medium and large section of the app had no reason to be developed.
 Ideally the app would have generated a hardware failure report when the temperature exceeded a certain level or when the electronics failed, this would be tied in with other internal hidden data.
 The framework for this did end up being developed but as the duty cycle testing app, with this the functionality could be implemented with relative ease, perhaps.